xapple/waste_flow/README.md

 ## Usage

-Here are some examples to use the pacakge.
+Bellow are some examples to illustrate the various ways there are to use this package.

 To retrieve the large dataframe with dry mass for all years and all countries you can do the following: